Bomb Girls Defused

 Global Television has cancelled Bomb Girls by pretending that a made-for-TV movie tying up plot ends is good news.
 The cancellation is for the usual reasons: low ratings.
 Lots of other shows have been cancelled for low ratings and some have been famously supported until they could build an audience.
 Bomb Girls could be such a one and is a good candidate because it does such a fine job of serving an important and underserved demographic: women 18 – 49.

-And so there is a fan campaign to resurrect the show (www.savebombgirls.com), even if it means moving it to another network.
+And so there is a fan campaign to resurrect the show (www.savebombgirls.com, no longer active), even if it means moving it to another network.
 Successful or not, it is a great testimony that the show was serving its audience well.

 And for me, that is Bomb Girls’ gift.
 It provides me with a time shift within which to see people suffering persecution and oppression of various kinds, but also with the opportunity to reflect that persecution and oppression are still with us, still needing naming and redressing.
 Bomb Girls represents a 70-year-old Canada with outmoded cars, phones and music, but with issues that have sustained.

 Thank you for the reminder.